 ~ Eleanor Roosevelt

-And if that natural tendency towards avoidance isn’t the answer, is the trick to overcoming fear direct confrontation?
+So if that natural tendency towards avoidance isn’t the answer, is the trick to overcoming fear direct confrontation?
 [Cue vision: prototypical ‘courageous’ knight charging forward.]
-If so, then why is it that sometimes confronting fear seems to strengthen it, and it fights back, like facing a bully who’s three times bigger?
+If yes, then why is it that sometimes confronting fear seems to strengthen it, and it fights back, like facing a bully who’s three times bigger?

 Because courage isn’t about being fearless.
 As the saying goes “a person who lives without any fear, is destined for a short life.”
 Rather, the first step of courage is to recognize and feel the fear and then move through it.

 Sometime in the past as a learned response, we created our fears.
 They, thus, offer something valuable to teach us about ourselves, if we take the time to work through our limiting beliefs and then source where those fears came from; lessons we just might miss if we try to violently hack at them with sharpened swords.

 We realize that the fear isn’t some outside bugaboo, but instead, is an intimate small part of us, frightened that if we take Action A, something or someone might possibly hurt us (again) at some indeterminate time in the future.
 And we won’t be able to cope.
 Or we are going to suffer.
 So we’ve built these fears as protective coping mechanisms to feel safe.
 Only now they aren’t shielding or helping us but blocking our path to pursuing new dreams.

 “The encouraging thing is that every time you meet a situation, though you may think at the time it is an impossibility…once you have met it and lived through it, you find that forever after you are freer than you ever were before.”